kathlin42/website_kathlin42/content/publication/kosuru-mindtrain-2019/index.md

 ---
-abstract: We introduce MindTrain, a novel, gamified neurofeedback training environment that allows users to learn the skill to voluntarily self-regulate their brain activity in Virtual Reality (VR).
-MindTrain combines the concept of implicit control with a mobile consumer EEG-wearable in an interactive and immersive VR-environment for visualising the feedback.
+abstract: Using Electroencephalographic (EEG) signals for neurofeedback is helpful for learning and a promising approach to train the mind.
+We introduce MindTrain, a novel, gamified neurofeedback training environment that allows users to learn the skill to voluntarily self-regulate their brain activity in Virtual Reality (VR).
+MindTrain combines the concept of implicit control wth a mobile consumer EEG-wearable in an interactive and immersive VR-environment for visualising the feedback.
 We tested the feasibility of MindTrain for training to control states of relaxation and concentration.
+Our results prove that MindTrain is a promising novel method that warrants further investigation within a larger study.
+Furthermore, the use of the mobile EEG-wearable demonstrates the potential for bringing MindTrain out of the laboratory into a real-world context.
 author_notes: ""
 # - Equal contribution
 # - Equal contribution